 |In-person attendance at|

 |2:00pm - 2:25pm||Homage to the Triple Gem|

 |2:55pm - 3:00pm||Break|

-Every Sunday, our ‘Dhamma Study and Daily Practice’ session will include these four segments:-
+Our ‘Dhamma Study and Daily Practice’ sessions include these segments:-

 - Homage to the Triple Gem (Devotional practices)